l-j-g/ASX_DB-t3a3/README.md

 An ethical obligation of this website is to protect users personal information such as their passwords - if this password was not properly secured a malicious actor could use these credentials to potentially access.

 The information provided on this site will also, to the best of its ability provide factually correct and accurate information.
 To address this, the ticker information that is displayed on this site has been sourced from Yahoo Finance services, utilising the yahoo_fin Python package.
-The script to prepare this data for import into this application is available here: https://github.com/l-j-g/asxData
+The script to prepare this data for import is available here: https://github.com/l-j-g/asxData

 __Legal__